biopragmatics/biosynonyms/README.md

 2. `curie` the compact uniform resource identifier (CURIE) for a biomedical entity or concept, standardized using the Bioregistry
 3. `name` the standard name for the concept
-4. `scope` the match type, written as a CURIE from the [OBO in OWL (`oio`)](https://bioregistry.io/oio) controlled vocabulary, i.e., one of:
+4. `predicate` the predicate which encodes the synonym scope, written as a CURIE from the [OBO in OWL (`oio`)](https://bioregistry.io/oio) controlled vocabulary, i.e., one of:
     - `oboInOwl:hasExactSynonym`
-    - `oboInOwl:hasNarrowSynonym`
+    - `oboInOwl:hasNarrowSynonym` (i.e., the synonym represents a narrower term)
-    - `oboInOwl:hasBroadSynonym`
+    - `oboInOwl:hasBroadSynonym` (i.e., the synonym represents a broader term)
     - `oboInOwl:hasRelatedSynonym`
     - `oboInOwl:hasSynonym` (use this if the scope is unknown)
-5. `type` the synonym property type, written as a CURIE from the [OBO Metadata Ontology (`omo`)](https://bioregistry.io/omo) controlled vocabulary, e.g., one of:
+5. `type` the (optional) synonym property type, written as a CURIE from the [OBO Metadata Ontology (`omo`)](https://bioregistry.io/omo) controlled vocabulary, e.g., one of:
     - `OMO:0003000` (abbreviation)